dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 **second reason... bandwidth for both contributor and maintainer.**

 So what is a self-sustaining test?
-I would like to describe it as where the mocks, calling the function being test, and the asserts are very close together nested in one or more `Context`-blocks.
+I would like to describe it as where the mocks, the call to the function being tested, and the asserts of the result are very close together, preferably nested in one or more `Context`-blocks.
 This will help new contributors to read the test code without needing to scroll up and down in the code.
 It will be easy for contributors to find the right test to modify for the change they are making by just reading one or two pages of code.
 This means not to be afraid to duplicate code!
 You may think that the code will be slower to run if there are more code, but honestly it can be faster than having a very complex test that reuses code.
 Pester does not really care (speed wise) if the test is 1000 rows or 2000 rows.
 It doesn't even compare to the effectiveness of enabling contributors to more easily write tests.

 Take for example the following two tests.
 The code for the mock of `Get-ServerProtocolObject` could be easily moved out from each test and